edumholt/threejs-cookbook/README.md

 threejs-cookbook
 ================

-Examples for the Three.js Cookbook book I'm writing for Packt
+Examples for the Three.js Cookbook written by Jos Dirksen